Credit card debt consolidation offers one easy monthly payment for all your debt.

 If you can’t qualify to consolidate debt on your own and/or don’t want to borrow against your home, a debt management program is usually your best option.

-Making sure you choose the right option for credit card debt consolidation
+Making sure you choose the best option for credit card debt consolidation

 Every financial situation is different.
 So, the solution that worked for a friend or neighbor may not always work for you.
 What’s more, choosing the wrong solution can make your situation worse, instead of better.
 So, you need to choose carefully.